wordslab-org/wordslab-notebooks/README.md

 > c:\\wordslab\\wordslab-notebooks\\wsl-vm\\ext4.vhdx

-### 7. [optional] Allow access to your wordslab-notebooks workspace from your other computers
+### 7. [optional] Allow access to your wordslab-notebooks workspace from other computers on your local network

 You may want to leave your huge 4 x RTX 4090 deep learning machine in the basement, and access your wordslab-notebooks environment from a slim and light laptop in the comfort of your living room.